crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 PostgreSQL's default `max_connections` is 100.
 In this stress run, thread mode at concurrency 50 with 2 processes asked for 110 worker-pool connections.
 With 6 processes, even concurrency 25 asked for 180.
 The one surviving thread cell was the smallest: concurrency 25, 2 processes.

 Fiber mode in the stress suite used a smaller mode-specific pool: 6 connections per process for 2-process runs, 10 per process for 6-process runs.
-That is 60 worker-pool connections at concurrency 200 across 6 processes, while thread mode would ask for 1,230.
-The exact constants are benchmark policy, but the shape is the point for this worker design: thread mode's required configured pool scales with thread concurrency; fiber mode's baseline scales with worker process overhead plus actual database concurrency.
+That is 60 worker-pool connections at concurrency 200 across 6 processes, while the benchmark's thread policy would configure 1,230.
+The exact constants are benchmark policy, but the shape is the point for this worker design: Solid Queue's thread estimate scales with thread concurrency; the Active Record 7.2+ fiber baseline scales with worker process overhead plus actual database concurrency.

 ## One backend, two modes

 Fiber mode isn't universally better.
-CPU-bound jobs get nothing from it.
-C extensions that aren't fiber-safe won't work.
+CPU-bound jobs get nothing from it, and blocking libraries or C extensions that do not cooperate with Ruby's fiber scheduler stall the reactor.
 And that's fine -- you don't have to pick one.

 As Trevor Turk pointed out in the PR discussion, that's the whole point: separately configured worker pools.
 Here's what [Chat with Work][] actually runs in production: